-Worst-hit country announces when it will reopen to tourists
+Covid 19 coronavirus: Italy to reopen to tourists, Europe' first travel bubble starts in Baltic states

 Movements to and from abroad can be limited by regional decree "in relation to specific states and territories, in accordance with the principles of adequacy and proportionality to the epidemiological risk," the government said.

-The peak of Italy's contagion passed at the end of March, but with officials warning a second wave cannot be ruled out, Mr Conte has been reluctant to lift the lockdown quickly.
+The peak of Italy's contagion passed at the end of March, but with officials warning a second wave cannot be ruled out, Conte has been reluctant to lift the lockdown quickly.

-His softly-softly approach has frustrated many of Italy's regions, with some going ahead and opening everything from restaurants to beaches early.
+His softly-softly approach has frustrated many of Italy's regions, and some went ahead and opened everything from restaurants to beaches early.

 Italy's restaurants, bars and hairdressers will be allowed to reopen on Monday, two weeks earlier than initially planned.
 Shops will also open and Italians will finally be able to see friends, as long as they live within their same region.